MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-overview.md

 - Dynamic scalability features to accommodate fluctuating workloads
 - Robust security protocols to safeguard sensitive data

-To learn more about how Azure SQL Database keeps workloads running smoothly, go to [High availability for Azure SQL Database](/azure/azure-sql/database/high-availability-sla).
+Learn more about how Azure SQL Database keeps workloads running smoothly in [High availability for Azure SQL Database](/azure/azure-sql/database/high-availability-sla).

 Azure SQL Database protects [!INCLUDE [prod_short](includes/prod_short.md)] production and sandbox environments by taking automatic backups that it keeps for 28 days.
 Administrators can use the [!INCLUDE [prod_short](includes/prod_short.md)] admin center to restore the environment to any specific point in time in the past 28 days.
-Learn more about restoring an environment in [Restoring an Environment in the Admin Center](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-backup-restore).
+Learn more in [Restoring an Environment in the Admin Center](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-backup-restore).

 Administrators can also use the [!INCLUDE [prod_short](includes/prod_short.md)] admin center to recover deleted production or sandbox environments within 14 days of their deletion.
-Learn more about recovering deleted environments in [Recover an environment](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments-delete#recover-an-environment).
+Learn more in [Recover an environment](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments-delete#recover-an-environment).

 ### High availability through geographical redundancy